ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 }
 ```

-It's intersting that there's no manual calls to `StateHasChanged`, even though it would seem that one is needed [to update the alert when the close button is clicked].
+Intriguingly, there's no manual call to `StateHasChanged`, even though it would seem that one is needed [to update the alert when the close button is clicked].

-`Index` inherits from `ComponentBase` so `StateHasChanged` is automatically called by the UI handler when it's triggered.
+`Index` inherits from `ComponentBase` so `StateHasChanged` is automatically called by the UI event handler.

 1. The Alert `Dismiss` invokes `MessageChanged` passing a `null` string.
 2. The UI handler invokes the Bind handler in `Index`.